reshmyd/punk-api/README.md

 An app built in React using Brewdog's Punk API to fetch data and display it on the application.
 An user can search and filter their beer selection by a range of properties.
+Componentized the app into container components and presentational components.
+Used array iterating methods to create information about each beer as an individual card component.